NCAR/ccpp-framework/doc/briefing_pm.md

   bug; the fix moves the per-suite dynamic-constituents buffer per-instance.
 No coordination with CAM-SIMA / UFS / NEPTUNE required (host-facing API unchanged).
-- **NEPTUNE**: Final cleanup and acceptance testing in progress.
-  All regression tests (~300) pass with the three mandatory compilers (Intel LLVM, GCC, LLVM native) for regular physics, mid-altitude, and high-altitude physics (feature-complete).
+- **NEPTUNE**: **transitioned.**  All regression tests (~300) pass with the three mandatory compilers (Intel LLVM, GCC, LLVM native) for regular physics, mid-altitude, and high-altitude physics (feature-complete).
+High-altitude physics — the last acceptance item outstanding in June — works with capgen as expected.
-- **UFS Weather Model**: not yet attempted; SCM is the proving ground first.
-Expecting updates due to the "fast physics" called directly from the FV3 dynamical core as separate group.
+- **UFS Weather Model**: **transitioned.**  The largest of the hosts, and the one the older capgen could never have served (§3.1).
+The anticipated complication was the "fast physics" called directly from the FV3 dynamical core as a separate group; that group works as expected and needed no special handling.
-- **CAM-SIMA**: **re-connected (2026-06-03 → 06-05).**  capgen now
-  drives the production CAM-SIMA build on the Derecho supercomputer through a small compatibility layer that lets CAM-SIMA's existing build scripts call capgen without being rewritten.
+- **CAM-SIMA**: **not yet transitioned — still on the older `ccpp-capgen`, and the critical path (see above).**  capgen v1 support lives on branches maintained for testing and review; the production configuration has not moved.
+On those branches, capgen drives the real CAM-SIMA build on the Derecho supercomputer through a small compatibility layer that lets CAM-SIMA's existing build scripts call capgen without being rewritten.
 Three configurations build **and run to completion under both the Intel and GNU compilers**, with bit-comparable results: `kessler`, `rrtmgp`, and `se_cslam`/CSLAM — the last being the full CAM7 physics suite (deep + shallow convection, stratiform microphysics, RRTMGP radiation, gravity-wave drag) on a cubed-sphere/CSLAM-advection configuration.
-This is the first time the redesigned generator has produced a complete, running CAM-SIMA model.
-The constituent overhaul decision (see §7) remains a separate track and was not on the critical path for this milestone.
+That was the first time the redesigned generator produced a complete, running CAM-SIMA model.
+Remaining before
+  transition: a re-baseline caused by a change in constituent ordering (a known, understood floating-point difference, not a defect) and retirement of the compatibility layer.
+The constituent overhaul decision (see §7) remains a separate track.

 ---